neomedia6989/docs-2/docs/troubleshooting/index.md

 Note that the steps may vary depending on your streaming device.

-1. Go to the "Settings" menu on your device.
+1. Go to the 'Settings' menu on your device.
-2. Select "Network" or "Internet".
+2. Select 'Network' or 'Internet'.
-3. Select "DNS Settings" or "Configure DNS".
+3. Select 'DNS Settings' or 'Configure DNS'.
-4. Select "Manual" or "Custom".
+4. Select 'Manual' or 'Custom'.
 5. Enter 1.1.1.1 and 1.0.0.1 or 8.8.8.8 and 8.8.4.4 for Cloudflare or Google DNS respectively.
 6. Save the changes and restart your device.